 Michelle Obama’s brother sues Milwaukee school for kicking out his kids

-Dispute centers around whether parents went above and beyond to raise concerns
+Dispute centres around whether parents went above and beyond to raise concerns

 The brother of former first lady Michelle Obama has filed a lawsuit after his young “model student” sons were dismissed from their university prep school following a dispute between his family and school administrators over teachers allegedly using inappropriate language in class.